AdarshUSC/CSCI596-FinalProject/README.md

-The following images illustrate the time taken per epoch for varying dataset sizes across both neural networks, comparing training with and without data parallelism.
+The following images illustrate the time taken per epoch for varying dataset sizes across both neural networks, trained with and without data parallelism.
+It is worth noting that the primary goal of this project is not to fine-tune the model for task-specific accuracy but to evaluate the benefits of data parallelism.
+To this end, the models were run with standard hyperparameter values, prioritizing simplicity over exhaustive optimization.
+Additionally, the accuracies achieved by both models are comparable for the respective dataset sizes, further validating the correctness of the implementation for both configurations.

 <img width="990" alt="Screenshot 2024-12-12 at 11 13 46 PM" src="https://github.com/user-attachments/assets/f58c6412-1684-40ee-8dbc-50d86bf5d085" />